 - aftercare support

-Through a supportive alcohol treatment program, our dual-diagnosis programs serve to address all aspects of our patients’ experiences with alcohol abuse for continued healing and lasting recovery.
+Through a supportive alcohol treatment program, our dual-diagnosis programs serve to address all aspects of our patients’ experiences with alcohol use for continued healing and lasting recovery.

 Reaching out for help can be difficult, but we encourage you not to wait.
-Let us help you or someone you care about find alcohol abuse and addiction treatment that meets your needs.
+Let us help you or someone you care about find alcohol use and addiction treatment that meets your needs.

 Contact us today to learn more about dual-diagnosis treatment programs for alcoholism and personality disorders.